Shiro Dashi vs Mentsuyu: Japanese Broth

-Several days ago, I talked about the difference between the 3 Japanese soup bases, Mentsuyu, Tsuyu and Dashi.
+The other day, I talked about the difference between the 3 Japanese soup bases, Mentsuyu, Tsuyu, and Dashi.

-Other than these, actually there is one more soup base that has been becoming popular in Japan in recent years.
-That is “Shiro Dashi (白だし)”.
+Other than these, there is one more broth that has gained popularity in recent years in Japan, and that is “Shiro Dashi (白だし)”.

-“Mentsuyu (めんつゆ : literally the broth for noodles)” is the Japanese liquid soup base made combining “Kaeshi (かえし)” and “Dashi (出汁)”.
+First, “Mentsuyu (めんつゆ)”, literally meaning “noodle broth”, is a liquid seasoning made by combining “Kaeshi (かえし)” with “Dashi (出汁)”.

-In addition to being prepared for Japanese noodle soups, Mentsuyu is a versatile seasoning used in various ways, say, as a dipping sauce for Tempura “Tentsuyu (天つゆ)” or as a seasoning for Japanese boiled dishes.
+But it is actually a versatile seasoning used in various ways, for example, as a dipping sauce for Tempura “Tentsuyu (天つゆ)” or as a seasoning for Nimono (simmered dishes).

 Shiro Dashi (白だし)

-On the other hand, as the word “Shiro (白)” means white in Japanese, Shiro Dashi is light in color as compared to Mentsuyu.
+Meanwhile, as the word “Shiro (白)” means “white” in Japanese, Shiro Dashi has a lighter color than Mentsuyu.

-Shiro Dashi is an all-purpose liquid seasoning with delicate flavor that is widely used by professional Japanese chefs and, unlike Mentsuyu, can make the most of the original color of food materials thanks to its light clear color.
+Unlike Mentsuyu, this broth can make the most of the original color of food materials used in it thanks to its light clear hue.

-Shiro Dashi is not only used as a seasoning in Japanese cuisine, but it can also add umami to a wide range of Western and Chinese dishes, like pasta, fried eggs, stir-fried vegetables, and Chinese fried rice, if you just put it instead of soy sauce.
+Shiro Dashi is not only used as a seasoning for Japanese cuisine, but it can also add umami taste to a wide range of Western and Chinese dishes,

 Such as pasta, fried eggs, stir-fried vegetables, or Chinese fried rice if you just put it in place of soy sauce.